-Too often we hear friends and family complaining about their jobs and how much they hate coming into work every day.
+Too often, we hear friends and family complaining about their jobs and how much they hate coming to work every day.
 No one likes working for a company that only cares about revenue, doesn’t listen to employees, and refuses to recognize hard work.
 This creates a negative, uninviting atmosphere where stress is high and the need to get out is even higher.

 When your employees feel empowered at their job, they’re more likely to want to succeed and take on tasks with confidence.
-According to research by Aberdeen Group, companies with an engaged employee program see a spike in customer loyalty and a 26 percent annual increase in revenue.
+According to research by Gallup, companies with engaged employees see a 21% spike in productivity.
 When your employees feel important, quality results will trail behind them.

-If you’re looking for new ways to empower your employees in 2019, here are five essential tips to get you started.
+If you’re looking for new ways to empower your employees, here are 10 essential tips to get you started.

-It’s impossible for your team to meet your expectations if you don’t tell them what they are.
-By defining clear boundaries for them to work in, you’re able to properly communicate what you want while giving your employees free reign to work as they please.
+Your team can’t meet your expectations if you don’t tell them what they are.
+By defining clear boundaries for them to work in, you’re able to properly communicate what you want while giving your employees free rein to work as they please.
 This promotes emotional intelligence and will prevent you from micromanaging their work or getting frustrated in the future when they don’t do something you expected of them.
 By stating what you want from employees directly, there’s no room for confusion, less room for error, and more room for growth.

-Some of the best ideas have the ability to come from your hard working employees who strive to grow your business every day.
+Some of the best ideas have the ability to come from your hard-working employees who strive to grow your business every day.
 When was the last time you asked them their serious opinion on something related to the company, perhaps on how to improve?
-Harvard Business Review found that 71 percent of executives rank employee engagement as very important to achieving overall organizational success, therefore asking for their input shows them that what they say matters and empowers them to be honest about their opinions.
+Since we already know that employee engagement is important to achieving overall organizational success, asking for your employees’ input shows them that what they say matters and empowers them to be honest about their opinions.

 It isn’t enough to tell employees you trust their decision-making skills and their wit to be able to problem solve and get work done.
-You have to show them, and the best way to do this is to delegate different -- yet important -- tasks to them.
+You have to show them, and the best way to do this is to delegate different – yet important – tasks to them.
 Doing the same things day in and day out gets boring.
-According to ReportLinker, 83 percent of employees with opportunities to take on new challenges are more likely to stay with that company.
-By giving them something else to work on, not only is it a breath of fresh air, it keeps them motivated to work hard and shows them they’re trusted to take on bigger tasks.
+According to ReportLinker, 83% of employees with opportunities to take on new challenges are more likely to stay with that company.
+By giving them something else to work on, not only is it a breath of fresh air, but it also keeps them motivated to work hard and shows them they’re trusted to take on more significant tasks.

-When your employees do something that exceeds your expectations or take five minutes out of their day to help someone else out, they should be recognized for it.
-In a survey by Reward Gateway, 70 percent of employees said that workplace motivation and morale would improve if managers recognized hard work and said thank you more.
+When your employees do something that exceeds your expectations or takes a few minutes out of their day to help someone else out, they should be recognized for it.
+In a survey by SHRM, 68% of HR professionals said that employee recognition positively impacts retention.
 A little bit of praise goes a long way and vocalizing someone’s good deeds and hard work will set them on track to continue their stellar work.